CGS & CML Reference¶

 | CML | mappings.yaml |

-Pagination wiring is a CML concern; opaque LLM paging handles are minted by plasm-agent execute sessions.
+Pagination wiring is a CML concern; opaque LLM paging handles are minted by plasm execute sessions.
 Hydration is a runtime policy gated by CGS capability pairs (query + get).

 CGS (Capability Graph Schema) — domain.yaml¶